katerina-kossler/hiking-habit/README.md

 * Move the goal progress display to a progress dashboard
 * Integrate a map display using the Google Maps Api to show markers for trail locations
 * Futher streamline the styling and design of the app
+* Include more information in a dashboard from the ratings in hike results to add another dimension of progress